alphagov/notifications-node-client/DOCUMENTATION.md

 #### reference (required)

 A unique identifier you create.
 This reference identifies a single unique notification or a batch of notifications.
 If you do not have a reference, you must pass in an empty string or `null`.
+For example:

 ```
-"STRING"
+"your_reference_here"
 ```

 #### emailReplyToId (optional)

 This is an email reply-to address specified by you to receive replies from your users.
 Your service cannot go live until you set up at least one of these email addresses.
-To set up:
+To set this up:

-1. Sign into your GOV.UK Notify account.
+1. Sign in to your GOV.UK Notify account.
 1. Go to __Settings__.
-1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
+1. If you need to change to another service, select __Switch service__ in the top right corner of the screen then select the correct one.
 1. Go to the __Email__ section and select __Manage__ on the __Email reply-to addresses__ row.
 1. Select __Change__ to specify the email address to receive replies, and select __Save__.